MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Customer measures are not stored in Dataverse yet.

 Only build your own segments and measures are supported.

+* Synonyms in the BU mappings are not supported.

 When business unit data separation is enabled, Customer Insights populates Dataverse tables with data with ownership information, so that data consumption from Dataverse (e.g., in other Dynamics apps, such as Dynamics Marketing, model-driven apps, etc.) is governed by Dataverse RBAC settings.